 In J 9/99 (OJ 2004, 309) the board decided that the Legal Division had authority to check the authorisation of a representative named in a general authorisation and to issue a formal decision to reject the registration of a general authorisation.
 A decision not to register a general authorisation can only be issued in respect of a request from a party to the proceedings within the meaning of R. 101(2) EPC 1973, i.e. either an authorising or an authorised party.

 In J 17/98 the Legal Board of Appeal had to rule on whether communications concerning the deemed withdrawal of applications had been correctly notified to the applicants, who were residents of a non-EPC contracting state, even though general authorisations were held by the EPO on their behalf.
 The applicants argued that the communications relating to deemed withdrawal should in fact have been notified to the representatives appearing in the general authorisations on file with the EPO.
 The board held that the filing of a general authorisation to act on behalf of a specific applicant and the notification of the appointment of a representative in an individual application were two separate procedural acts.
 By definition, general authorisations did not refer to specific cases and did not allow the EPO to assume, without further information from the applicant, that a specific representative had been appointed in a particular case.
-From the Convention it was clear that the filing of a general authorisation did not imply the appointment of a professional representative in a specific case.
-In such clear cases directly following from the provisions of the Convention the principle of the protection of legitimate expectations did not require the EPO to issue comprehensive legal advice extending beyond the form in question, provided it was in itself clear and unambiguous.
+From the Convention it was clear that the filing of a general authorisation did not imply the appointment of a professional representative in a specific case (see also chapter III.S.2.
+"Notification to representatives").

 In T 1865/07, the board noted that, in the circumstances of the case, giving an incorrect general authorisation number was of no consequence.